alxfed/alxfed.github.io/_posts/2019-03-04-Icons-and-observable-phenomena.markdown

 that keeps coming to my mind over and over again.
 Maybe it's time to write a paper about them.
 <br><br>
+#### P.S.
+Hans Reichebach
+&nbsp;&nbsp;&nbsp;&nbsp;And of course Hans Reichenbach in his wonderful book "The rise of scientific philosophy" joked every ten pages of so about the habbit of 'visualisation' of the philosophers of the past.
+In case you are wondering what it is - he was talking about just that: creating 'icons' instead of real variables, then inventing all sorts of tautological 'conclusions' about the real things and phenomena based on the properties of these __icons__ , 'axiomatically' introduced by the author.
+Example?
+The 'photons' of course, what else.
 Books:<br>
 Simon L. Altmann - "Icons and Symmetries"<br>
 Altmann - "Rotations, Quaternions and Double groups"<br>